AndrewHuntington/pokedex/README.md

 To practice using React components and properties.

 "Inspired" by Colt Steele's Pokedex Project from _The Modern React Bootcamp_.
+However, the code is all my own.